bnjf/dt/README.md

 first-class, values have immutable semantics) with a concatenative style rather than the traditional applicative style.

-See also Jon Purdy's [_Why Concatanative Programming Matters_](https://evincarofautumn.blogspot.com/2012/02/why-concatenative-programming-matters.html)
+See also Jon Purdy's [_Why Concatenative Programming Matters_](https://evincarofautumn.blogspot.com/2012/02/why-concatenative-programming-matters.html)

 The `dt` language has an imperative _feel_ in the sense that all "functions" are linguistically imperative "commands."
 There is no distinguishing from pure